Jiaoyang-Li/MAPF-LNS/README.md

 MAPF-LNS is an effifent anytime algorithm for solving Multi-Agent Path Finding (MAPF).
-More details can be found in our paper at AAMAS 2021 [1].
+More details can be found in our paper at IJCAI 2021 [1].

 The code requires the external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).